 Black Dog LED Grow Lights

-Black Dog LED is an industry leader when it comes to grow lighting.
-They have an incredibly well-researched design, and have produced the greatest spectrum ever seen when it comes to growing plants.
+Black Dog LED is an industry leader when it comes to horticultural lighting.
+They have an incredibly well-researched design and have produced the greatest spectrum ever seen when it comes to growing plants.

 The entire PhytoMAX line of LEDs uses the Phyto-Genesis Spectrum, which includes the perfect amount of UVA light to grow plants.